jchabloz/ngspice-connect/README.md

 ### Sourcing a netlist and command file

-THe next logical step towards using the simulator is to define the circuit to simulate.
+The next logical step towards using the simulator is to define the circuit to simulate.
 The simplest way to proceed would be to load a file with the required circuit description (ie a netlist) and maybe some other stuff such as